 - Lodhra has anti-androgenic effect and prevents ovarian cell dysfunction in PCOS and improved the fertility.

-- Lodhra is useful in inflammation of uterus due to its anti-inflammatory effects.
+- Lodhra is useful in inflammation of the uterus due to its anti-inflammatory effects.

 - Lodhra helps in maintaining the ratio of estrogen and progesterone in the female body thus preventing menstrual irregularity.